 Risk Benefit Analysis Medical Devices

-Medical Device Risk Benefit Analysis is a tough and interesting.
+Risk Benefit Analysis of Medical Device is tough and interesting.
 Medical devices are developed for certain medical purposes, means they have certain benefits.
 So, we should compare the benefits with the risks, to determine the acceptability of risks of a particular medical device.

 There is a saying, “A bitter pill to swallow”, which means that we have to accept it even though it is very unpleasant.
 Similar way, the products which we are used for the treatment of patients having some side effects or harms, but we should use them to save the lives.